rimar1337/rinds/README.md

 ## Index
 You should start Postgres first
-Then go run the firehose ingester in
+Then go run the firehose indexder inside
 ```
 cd ./indexer
 ```
-and go compile it
+And then go compile it
 ```
 go build -o indexer ./indexer.go && export $(grep -v '^#' ./../.env | xargs) && ./indexer
 ```
-after it has been compiled, you can use `rerun.sh` to ensure it will automatically recover after failure
+Once compiled, you can use `rerun.sh` to ensure it will automatically recover after failure

 ## Serve
 Make sure the indexer (or at least Postgres) is running first:
 ```
 go build -o feedgen cmd/main.go && export $(grep -v '^#' ./.env | xargs) && ./feedgen
 ```
-the logs are pretty verbose imo, fyi
+Logs are pretty verbose, just FYI.

 ## Todo
 - [ ] Faster Indexing